30 Unusual Phobias You Never Knew Existed

 Arachibutyrophobia: Fear of peanut butter sticking to the roof of your mouth

-It’s an uncomfortable feeling for everyone, but some people have a phobia involving fear of peanut butter sticking to the roof of the mouth is one of those full-blown weird phobias for some.
+For example, it’s an uncomfortable feeling for everyone, but some people have a phobia involving fear of peanut butter sticking to the roof of the mouth.
 Some people can handle eating small amounts, but others avoid peanut-based products like peanut butter sauces and ice creams.
 It can be rooted in a broader phobia, like the fear of sticky textures or choking, or it can occur independently.
-If you think a fear of peanut butter sounds weird, you’ll be really freaked out by these 46 weird facts that most people don’t know.
+If you think a fear of peanut butter sounds unusual, check out these 46 weird facts that most people don’t know.

 Alliumphobia: Fear of garlic

-Your favorite garlic bread recipe could cause a panic attack for someone with an extraordinary fear of garlic.
-Far from a dislike of the potent vegetable’s taste, people with alliumphobia might start to shake or feel unable to breathe when around garlic or other pungent plants like onions and chives.
-Perhaps focusing on its health benefits could help; a compound in garlic may have powerful anti-inflammatory effects, according to a 2015 study in a 2015 issue of the Journal of Immunology Research.
+Garlic bread could cause a panic attack for someone with an extraordinary fear of garlic.
+It’s much more than just a dislike of the potent vegetable’s taste—people with alliumphobia might start to shake or feel unable to breathe when around garlic or other pungent plants like onions and chives.
+For such people, focusing on its health benefits probably won’t help; a compound in garlic may have powerful anti-inflammatory effects, according to a study in a 2015 issue of the Journal of Immunology Research.

 Sesquipedalophobia: Fear of long words

-Beware: If you have sesquipedalophobia, you might not want to hear your diagnosis.
-With twisted irony, it is the morbid fear of long words.
+With twisted irony, sesquipedalophobia is the morbid fear of long words.